rhdtownsend/msg/docs/source/appendices/grid-tools.rst

    grid-tools/ascii_to_specint.rst
    grid-tools/specint_to_specint.rst

-For spectra in a format that isn't covered by these tools, please :ref:`open an issue <open-an-issue>` describing the format and/or pointing to relevant literature.
+If you would like to convert spectra from a format that isn't covered by these tools, please :git:`open an issue <rhdtownsend/msg/issues>` describing the format and/or pointing to relevant literature.

 Packaging Grids